ipavlic/apex-fp/README.md

 Once criteria are defined, there are three possible *behaviours* of the filter against a list:

-1. `apply` selects matching elements from the list and returns them.
-The original list is not modified.
+1. `apply` returns matching elements as a new list, without modifying the original list.
 2. `applyLazy` does the same as `apply` but returns an `Iterable<sObject>` instead.
-3. `extract` selects matching elements from the list and returns them.
-The matching elements are removed from the original list.
+3. `extract` returns matching elements as a new list, and also removes them from the original list.

 ### Field matching filter